wtgme/homepage/README.md

 ## Features

+- **Academic Focus**: Highlights research, publications, and academic achievements.
-- **Responsive Design**: The homepage is designed to be responsive and accessible on various devices.
+- **Responsive Design**: Accessible on various devices.
-- **Navigation**: Easy navigation to different sections including About, Current Projects, Selected Publications, and Awards.
+- **Navigation**: Easy access to sections such as About, Research, Publications, and Awards.
-- **Contact Information**: Direct links to contact via email and social media profiles.
+- **Contact Information**: Direct links to email and academic profiles.

 ## Acknowledgments

-This project is a personal initiative to showcase research and contributions in the field of Health Text Analytics and Data Science.
-For any inquiries or feedback, please contact Tao Wang at [tao.wang@kcl.ac.uk](mailto:tao.wang@kcl.ac.uk).
+This project is a personal initiative to showcase academic contributions in Health Text Analytics and Data Science.
+For inquiries or feedback, please contact Tao Wang at [tao.wang@kcl.ac.uk](mailto:tao.wang@kcl.ac.uk).